Supplements to digest gluten

 I would like to caution you that when you choose to use products that are not scientifically tested and validated, you may be influenced by online reviews written by patients (or presumed patients) experiencing a placebo effect or a benefit from some other component of the product.
 Is a product that only produces a placebo effect useful?
 In some health scenarios, placebos are useful.
 But, in this case, they could be harmful.

-Additional ingredients may be source of perceived health benefits
+Additional ingredients may be a source of perceived health benefits

 Some of these formulations have probiotics, and others have vitamins and minerals in which gluten intolerant patients are often deficient: B vitamins, vitamin D and iron.
 Was it consuming one of these additional components that made the patients feel better, or was it the advertised enzyme component itself?
 If this was the reason for improvement, you would be better off being evaluated for vitamin and mineral deficiencies and treating them directly.

 Until we see well-designed studies or clinical data with enough power to trust the conclusions, we cannot rely on these supplements to offer any protection from gluten consumption.
 For now, these products are not the miracle pill or panacea we all are hoping for.
 On the upside, there are other products in major clinical trials that look very promising as components of pharmaceutical treatments for celiac disease and gluten sensitivity.
-However, these products under development by Alvine Pharmaceuticals and Alba Therapeutics are still in testing.
-So for this holiday season, whether you are gluten sensitive or have celiac disease, careful attention to your diet in all settings is still one of the best things you can do for your health.
+However, these products are still under development So whether you are gluten sensitive or have celiac disease, careful attention to your diet in all settings is still one of the best things you can do for your health.

 THIS ARTICLE IS COPYRIGHTED BY AMY BURKHART, MD, RD.